oliverbarreto/podcastarr-api-poc/docs/prd_backend.md

 Acutally we have a model for podcast episodes, but we need to prepare it for production before integration with Frontend.

+Please do not use any ORM like SQLAlchemy.
+Use only raw SQLite.

 Current Models where we have two tables:

 - downloads